joaquimrcarvalho/fauc1537-1919/README.md

 of the students of the University of Coimbra, from 1537 to 1919, also known as "Índice dos Alunos da Universidade de Coimbra",available online at http://pesquisa.auc.uc.pt/details?id=264605 .

-Main contentes
+The catalog information has been processed with the aim of extracting information about specific variables of the students and their academic path, which allows various types of indexes, counts and statistical processing to be carried out.
+Currently it is possible to extract, with varying degrees of coverage and accuracy, information regarding year of entry, last year present in the records, geographical origin, family, personal titles, religious order, college, faculty, enrollments, degrees , exams.
+For each type of information it is possible to obtain lists of names with various combinations of variables.

+Content types

-* Python package that can process a copy of the of the online catalog and extract various attributes related to the students.
+* Python package [ucalumni](notebooks/ucalumni/) that can process a copy of the of the online catalog and extract various attributes related to the students.
-* A set of Jupyter notebooks that provide quality control, exploratory strategies and generation of tables and other derived information.
+* A set of [notebooks](notebooks) that provide quality control, exploratory strategies and generation of tables and other derived inferred from the the original.
-* Various listings of students with specific attributes derived from the _interpretations_ of the original information.
+* Various [inferences](inferences/README.md) in the form of listings of students, statistical information and visualizations.
+For instance, [Ordens Religiosas](inferences/name-notes/religious-orders.csv)
 * Auxiliary datasets for quality control, treatment of cross-references and normalization.

+---
+**[PT]**

+## Como contribuir

+Se considerar este projecto útil e desejar contribuir, existem diversas formas de o fazeer:

+* Melhorar a documentação, traduzir para outras línguas
+* Assinalar erros nos algoritmos de inferência: muitos erros só podem ser detectados por pessoas que conhecem bem a história de estudantes específicos.
+* Assinalar erros na informação do catálogo original.

+---
+**[EN]**
+## How to contribute

 ## License

-_Each data file is copyright of the person or persons that produced it and are is covered by the Creative Commons Attribution-NonCommmercial-ShareAlike 4.0 International_  [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+_Each data file is copyright of the person or persons that produced it and is licensed under the Creative Commons Attribution-NonCommmercial-ShareAlike 4.0 International_  [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 Unless specified otherwise attribution should be __Carvalho, Joaquim.
 (2022) 2022.
 FAUC-1537-1918.
 Python, Jupyter Notebook. https://github.com/joaquimrcarvalho/fauc1537-1919.__